-Follow instructions contained in DMM G011 for customer reporting, or in ASM 22 for employee reporting.
+Follow the instructions in the Administrative Support Manual, 22, for employee reporting.
 When criminal or serious postal offenses are indicated or suspected, discuss allegations with the Inspection Service.
 Report immediately any of the following unlawful acts to the Postal Inspection Service:

 - a.
 Theft of mail from any authorized mail receptacle. - b.
 Obstruction, interception, tampering, or rifling of mail. - c.
 Possible theft, raising the amount (alteration), or counterfeiting of money orders. - d.
-Assaults on customers by employees or information concerning assaults on employees.
+Assaults on customers by employees or information concerning assaults on employees. - e.

-- e.
 Attempts to manipulate or defeat postal currency changers or postal vending machine equipment. - f.
 Receipt of obscene correspondence or advertising material from foreign or domestic sources. - g.
 Presence of narcotics and dangerous drugs in the mail. - h.
 Libelous, threatening, or extortionate correspondence. - i.
 Presence of concealable firearms, switchblade knives, motor vehicle master keys, intoxicants, poisons, chemicals, inflammable materials, abortifacients, and contraceptives in the mail. - j.
 Complaints pertaining to customers' failure to receive merchandise or services ordered by mail. - k.
 Complaints pertaining to customers alleged to have been defrauded by schemes through use of the mail.

-169.3 Requests for Information Regarding the Mistreatment of Mail
+169.3 Requests for Information Regarding the Mistreatment of Mail, Claims and International Inquiries

 Mistreatment of mail is a general term that encompasses loss, rifling, and damage to mail.
 Encourage customers to report instances of mistreatment of mail, even for cases with no provision for payment of indemnity.
-The particular form and procedure for reporting mistreated mail depends on such factors as the type and content of the mail and the origin of the complaint or discovery.
+The particular form and procedure for reporting mistreated mail depends on such factors as:

+- a.
+The type and content of the mail, and - b.
+The origin of the complaint or discovery.

 Exhibit 169.3 summarizes these distinctions and provides references to more detailed explanations.
 The forms needed to process customer complaints and to make reports regarding mistreated mail include the following:

 - a.
 Label 97, Rifled Parcel.

 - b.
 PS Form 673, Report of Rifled Parcel.

 - c.
-PS Form 1000, Domestic Claim or Registered Mail Inquiry.
+PS Form 1000, Domestic Claims.

 - d.
-PS Form 1510, Mail Loss/Rifling Report.

-- e.
 PS Form 3760, Parcel Search Request.